Curse and mark of Cain: Temple and priesthood ban

 In 1978, LDS Church president Spencer W. Kimball reported receiving a revelation from God allowing all worthy male members of the church to receive the priesthood without regard to race or color.
 Although the church had previously been criticized for its policy during the civil rights movement, the change seems to have been prompted by problems facing mixed-race converts in Brazil.

-There has neither been an official or an explicit church repudiation of its policy, nor has there been a statement made that it was a mistake.
 Many Black church members think that giving an apology would be a "detriment" to church work and a catalyst for further racial misunderstanding.
 African-American church member Bryan E. Powell says: "There is no pleasure in old news, and this news is old."
 Gladys Newkirk agrees, stating: "I've never experienced any problems in this church.
 I don't need an apology [...]
 We're the result of an apology."
 Many Black Mormons say that they are willing to look beyond the former teachings and cleave to the doctrines of the church, in part because of its powerful, detailed teachings on life after death.

 The LDS Church has issued an official statement about past practices and theories regarding skin color, stating: "[t]oday, the Church disavows the theories advanced in the past that black skin is a sign of divine disfavor or curse, [...]
 Church leaders today unequivocally condemn all racism, past and present, in any form."

 Civil rights

-When Utah was considering slavery, Brigham Young told the Utah Territorial Legislature that the curse of Cain required slavery.
+When Utah was considering the legalization of slavery, Brigham Young told the Utah Territorial Legislature that the curse of Cain required slavery.
 He argued that until all of the descendants of Abel have access to the priesthood, all of the descendants of Cain should remain in servitude.
 He argued that because they did not have the right to govern the affairs of the Church due to the priesthood ban, they also should not have the right to govern the affairs of the state, including the right to vote.
 He warned that if they made the children of Cain equal to them, they would be cursed.
 He also argued that if someone married a descendant of Cain, that they would also have the same curse.
 The church has since repudiated all of these teachings.